-Details Career/Technical Education Programs or other Vocational Training (EPC) Description of the component Component that improves the employability of participants by providing organized educational activities with academic and technical knowledge and skills to prepare for employment in current high growth occupations including medical, human resources, construction/building trades Target population Any active SNAP recipient 16 through 59 years old who wants to pursue a short- term credential or 2-year non-transferrable degree in high demand jobs.
+Details Career/Technical Education Programs or other Vocational Training (EPC) Description of the component Component that improves the employability of participants by providing training in a skill or trade to meet the need of current and emerging industries and occupations.
+Target population Any active SNAP recipient 16 through 59 years old who wants to pursue a short- term credential or 2-year non- transferrable degree in high demand jobs.
 Criteria for participation Must have completed high school or GED equivalent or be dually enrolled in basic/adult education.
-Geographic area Available throughout the state at all KCTCS 16 colleges and 70+ campuses; Boone, Kenton, and Campbell for CET at Brighton; E&T providers KCTCS Ashland KCTCS Big Sandy KCTCS Bluegrass KCTCS Elizabethtown KCTCS Gateway KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Madisonville KCTCS Madisonville
+Geographic area Available throughout the state at all KCTCS 16 colleges and 70+ campuses; Boone, Kenton and Campbell for CET at Brighton E&T providers KCTCS Ashland KCTCS Big Sandy KCTCS Bluegrass KCTCS Elizabethtown KCTCS Gateway

-KCTCS Owensboro KCTCS Somerset KCTCS Southcentral KCTCS Southeast KCTCS West Kentucky Brighton Center CET provides 3 choices in labor market area jobs for the region.
-Projected annual participation 105 Estimated annual component costs \$337,470 Not supplanting During the contracting process, E&T team meets with the agency to discuss all aspects of funding sources to verify sources of all funds and that cost attributed to the E&T program are not supplanting funds.
+KCTCS Hazard KCTCS Henderson KCTCS Jefferson KCTCS Madisonville KCTCS Maysville KCTCS Owensboro KCTCS Owensboro KCTCS Somerset KCTCS Southcentral KCTCS Southcentral KCTCS Southcentral KCTCS West Kentucky Brighton Center CET provides 3 choices in labor market area jobs for the region Projected annual participation 68 Estimated annual component costs \$89,436 Not supplanting During the contracting process, E&T team meets with the agency to discuss all aspects of funding sources to verify sources of all funds and that cost attributed to the E&T program are not supplanting funds.
 The verification is a budget breakdown for their program as well as the E&T portion along with the names and amounts of the funding sources.
 Cost parity During the contracting process, E&T team meets with the agency to discuss all aspects of funding sources to verify sources of all funds and that the costs charged to E&T do not exceed the costs charged for non-E&T participants.
 The verification is a budget breakdown for their overall program with an E&T budget to reflect costs of services and supplies.
 E&T staff along with Finance Staff verify monthly invoices for costs submitted before payment is approved.
 The projected amount has changed to reflect a 20% in inflation due to higher prices.
 Recalculated the number of participants based on last year's participation data.
-The colleges will have the same salary rate for all the RTW coordinators, Brighton Center charges based on the course per participant.
-With the update, the FFY 2025 cost per participant is \$3,215.
+The colleges will have the same salary rate for all the RTW coordinators and Brighton Center charges based on the course per participant, i.e. medical assistant or human resource specialist.
+With the update, the FFY 24 cost per participant is \$1,315.
+The increase is also due to a mathematical error made last year.
 The cost is reasonable and necessary to provide SNAP E&T individuals with case management services.